mofo7777/H264Dxva2Decoder/README.md

 ### DISPLAY
 * SetVideoProcessStreamState should use values from mp4 file, here default for all
 * just use D3DFMT_X8R8G8B8 output format and D3DFMT_NV12 input format
-* resize window to video size without checking screen resolution.
-For big video, windows position can be bad, depend on your screen resolution